Another 10% discount for everyone? Let Vincent do better.

 Red flags:

-Best for: Enterprise teams that care about unified customer profiles, real-time decisioning, and ROI visibility, especially in large, data-heavy loyalty environments.
+Best for: Enterprise teams that want unified customer profiles, real-time decisioning, and ROI visibility in large, data-heavy loyalty environments, and are comfortable buying into Capillary's broader portfolio.

 Green flags: